teragonaudio/HiLoFilter/README.md

 liveset to 16 instances.
 It was better, but still too high.

 HiLoFilter isn't anything special.
-I coded it in an afternoon, and the filter code is from the long-retired Convolver plugin from [Teragon Audio] (http://www.teragonaudio.com).
+I coded it in an afternoon, and the filter code is from the long-retired Convolver plugin from [Teragon Audio][2].
 But written in highly optimized C++, the performance is almost twice as good as The Pilgrim.

 I benchmarked HiLoFilter against The Pilgrim in an empty liveset with 100 instances (more details on the test setup below).
 The resulting CPU usage